Shayetet 15: Squadron 916

 Squadron 916 is a maritime patrol squadron at the Ashdod Naval Base.
 Its role is to protect the center of the country, but most of its resources are directed to the Gaza Strip.
-The unit carries out in addition to maritime security, also offensive and deterrent activities aimed at thwarting the activities of militants and disrupting their infrastructure.
+The unit carries out, in addition to maritime security, offensive and deterrent activities aimed at thwarting the activities of militants and disrupting their infrastructure.

-Structure

-Squadron 916 is divided into four patrol cruises: Bezeq Cruise, Sword Cruise, Shark Cruise and Trigon Cruise.
-In addition there's also a special Protector USV unit called 'Knights of Sea'.
-Just like other squadrons, it also has a Snapir unit concerned with the safety of Ashdod Naval Base.
+Squadron 916 is divided into four patrol cruises: Bezeq Cruise, Sword Cruise, Shark Cruise, and Trigon Cruise.
+In addition there's also a special Protector USV unit called Knights of Sea.
+Just as with other squadrons, it also has a Snapir unit concerned with the safety of Ashdod Naval Base.